fortunejs/fortune/README.md

 ##### Documentation

+Harvesterjs is currently under heavy development, we are reworking the DSL and adding a bunch of big new features.

-Harvesterjs is currently under heavy development.
-Documentation is a pretty much non-existent at this point, however the intention is to get this into shape over the coming months.
+Documentation is a pretty much non-existent at this point, however when the dust settles we will get this into proper shape with reference docs, tutorials and screencasts.

 ### JSON-API Features